louy/photo-swipe/photo-swipe/trunk/readme.txt

 == Changelog ==
 Same as the original PhotoSwipe.
 Except for the following.

+= 4.0.7.2 =
+* Fixed another bug in multisite & KSES.
+* Added jQuery as dependency.

 = 4.0.7.1 =
 * Fixed a bug in multisite.